-The next step is a bit tricky and it took Mr. Honey Do to explain why this step was so crucial for me to fully understand it.
+The next step is a bit tricky, and it took Mr. Honey Do to explain why this step was so crucial for me to understand it fully.
 The hanger bolt itself needs to be screwed into the wood, but the threads on the hanger bolt need to be protected.

-You take 2 nuts and screw them down to the level that you want sticking out of the wood.
-Take your crescent wrench (actually you will need two wrenches for this) and tighten the nuts into themselves.
-This is done by turning the nuts into themselves creating a lock between them.
+Next, take 2 nuts and screw them down to the level that you want sticking out of the wood.
+Take your crescent wrench (actually, you will need two wrenches for this) and tighten the nuts into themselves.
+This is done by turning the nuts into themselves, creating a lock between them.

 Then you will take your crescent wrench and use the top nut to screw the hanger bolt into the wood without damaging the threads.
-Simply remove the nuts once it’s in place and you have the correct hanger bolt for your top plate to screw into.
+Remove the nuts once it’s in place and you have the correct hanger bolt for your top plate to screw into.

 Attach your top plate and secure it with wood screws.

 And there you have it!
 Furniture feet that change the whole look of your furniture.